kapilt/cloud-custodian/tools/c7n_org/README.md

 ### Config File Generation

-We also distribute scripts to generate the necessary config file.
+We also distribute scripts to generate the necessary config file in the `scripts` folder.

 **Note** Currently these are distributed only via git, per https://github.com/capitalone/cloud-custodian/issues/2420 we'll be looking to incorporate them into a new c7n-org subcommand.

 - For **AWS**, the script `orgaccounts.py` generates a config file from the AWS Organizations API

 - For **Azure**, the script `azuresubs.py` generates a config file from the Azure Resource Management API

     - Please see the **Additional Azure Instructions** section at the bottom of the page for initial setup

-- For **GCP**, the script `gcpprojects.py` generats a config file from the GCP Resource Management API
+- For **GCP**, the script `gcpprojects.py` generates a config file from the GCP Resource Management API

 ```shell
 python orgaccounts.py -f accounts.yml
 ```
 ```shell
 python azuresubs.py -f subscriptions.yml
 ```
 ```shell
 python gcpprojects.py -f projects.yml
 ```